Genre: Shmup Developer: Toaplan Publisher: Tengen Players: 1-2 Released: 1994

 On this Genesis cartridge there are two games, with the difference between the two being purely the gameplay.
 V-5 is what the game is known as in Japan, while Grind Stormer is what we westerners received.
 When you play the game on a U.S. Genesis or European Mega Drive, Grind Stormer boots up.
 If you play it on a Japanese unit, V-5 boots up (it doesn’t matter if you’re using the American or Japanese cartridge).
 If you want to change the game just press B when you’re on the main screen, and you’ll be in options (just change the game mode).
 The music, graphics, and enemy placement are all the same in Grind Stormer/V-5 except for gameplay and some bullet patterns.
 Both games are checkpoint shooters, so get ready for a challenge.
 V-5 is hard and it’s for shmup experts while Grind Stormer is for casual Genesis gamers.

 Grind Stormer is easier to play in general.
 A and C are your shot while B is your bomb.
-In Grind Stormer, you must destroy icon ships in order to change weapons or increase your fire power (by picking up the icons).
-The icons usually loop in the following order: speed up, shot (default weapon, don’t hold shot and you can adjust the firing range by moving up and down), missiles (firing orbs that follow you ship and fire missiles, similar to the orbs in Gradius), search (pods will lock on enemies until destroy), power (weapon level up), and repeats.
+In Grind Stormer, you must destroy icon ships to change weapons or increase your fire power (by picking up the icons).
+The icons usually loop in the following order: speed up, shot (default weapon, don’t hold shot and you can adjust the firing range by moving up and down), missiles (firing orbs that follow you ship and fire missiles, like the orbs in Gradius), search (pods will lock on enemies until destroy), power (weapon level up), and repeats.
 From time to time, the loop will be interrupted when some icon ships (when destroyed) release a diamond-shaped icon.
 The icon is the bomb icon, and you can hold up to six bombs at a time.
-The bombs in Grind Stormer are only good to protect yourself; since they’re actually very weak and don’t cause that much damage.
-If you’re in trouble it’s recommended that you use them.
+The bombs in Grind Stormer are only good to protect yourself, since they’re very weak and don’t cause that much damage.
+If you’re in trouble, it’s recommended that you use them.

 V-5 in general is much harder to play and it’s more for experts in the shmup field.
 Since this is what the Japanese players had to deal with in the arcades, many shmup players call this the original version of the game.
 Say goodbye to the icon pickup system and bombs, say hello to the Gradius power up system!
 Like Slap Fight (another Toaplan shmup) from many years back, V-5 uses the Gradius power up system.
 A and C are still shot, but B is the “select” button.

 Toaplan shmups are known for their great musical scores, but Grind Stormer/V-5 has some of the weakest music compared to other Toaplan Genesis ports.
 Most of the music is just not great at all.
-Most likely they sound a lot better in the arcades, but on the Genesis I guess Tengen didn’t try its best to make the music sound good at all.
-Personally I was only able to like stage two and the last stage’s musical tracks.
-The sound effects are also noting really to talk about.
-There aren’t annoying, but they’re not great either.
+Most likely they sound a lot better in the arcades, but on the Genesis, I guess Tengen didn’t try its best to make the music sound good at all.
+Personally, I was only able to like stage two and the last stage’s musical tracks.
+The sound effects are also nothing really to talk about.
+They aren’t annoying, but they’re not great either.

 FYI, the U.S. release of Grind Stormer did have a defective print run.
 It seems like Tengen of America was using cheap plastic PCBs inside the cartridge, and as a result a good number of them didn’t work.
 If you see Grind Stormer in the wild beware, as it could be a defective copy.
 If you’re into imports you can hunt down the Japanese Mega Drive release V-5, but like most Japanese Tengen releases it will cost a good bit of money (around $75 complete).
 Unlike the U.S. release, there have been no reports of defective print runs for the Japanese run.
 Personally, I would go for the Japanese version because the packaging destroys the American release hands down.